Mahalakshmi-Totad/portfolio/index.md

+# Generative AI , AI & ML Portfolio
 ---
-layout: default
----
- # EYE FOR BLIND
+## EYE FOR BLIND
 [Github link](https://github.com/Mahalakshmi-Totad/EyeForBlind).

 **Problem statement**: In this capstone project,goal is to create a deep learning model which can explain the contents of an image in the form of speech through caption generation with an attention mechanism.
 This kind of model is a use-case for blind people so that they can understand any image with the help of speech.
 The caption generated through a CNN-RNN model will be converted to speech using a text to speech library.